One-On-One With Akshay Kumar On His Latest Film "Pad Man"

 MC: Do you feel a responsibility to use your fame to shine a light on underreported causes?

 AK: There comes a time in one’s life when substance begins to matter more and more.
-I have established myself enough as an actor to now be able to venture into things that can benefit, as well as entertain people.
+I have established myself enough as an actor to now be able to venture into things that can benefit as well as entertain people.
 We need to start a conversation on menstruation and not be afraid to discuss the issues that have impacted women and girls worldwide for centuries.

 In Pad Man, [my character shows] just how much [he’s] prepared to do to make [his] wife’s life a better one . . .
 Why should she be banished to the home with nothing but dirty rags for five days out of every month, that’s two months every year taken away from her because of menstruating in discomfort and backward thinking by everyone around her.